Chambersburg Heritage Center

 Civil War History: Invasions & Raids - From the start, Chambersburg and Franklin County played an important role in many of the major events of the Civil War.
 Some occurred before war came, some during its peak, and some after the outcome of the war was decided.
 Learn about the sequence of events during the Civil War that led to the devastating invasion of Chambersburg on July 30, 1864-The Burning of Chambersburg-where more than 500 structures burned and 2,000 people were left homeless.

-The gift shop includes books about local history, including "The Burning of Chambersburg," by historian Ted Alexander; "The Great Invasion," about the Confederate raids of Franklin County during the Civil War (including the town's burning), written by Chambersburg shopkeeper Jacob Hoke in the 1880s; books about abolitionist John Brown, the Lincoln Highway etc. First edition copies of "Southern Revenge" and a newly published softcover edition are available; this book covers local Civil War history.
+The gift shop includes books about local history, including "The Burning of Chambersburg," by historian Ted Alexander; "The Great Invasion," about the Confederate raids of Franklin County during the Civil War, written by Chambersburg shopkeeper Jacob Hoke in the 1880s.
+First edition copies of "Southern Revenge" and a newly published softcover edition are available; this book covers local Civil War history.

 Also available are Chambersburg postcards, T-shirts, caps, movies, mugs and more, including 11/30 items commemorating Chambersburg's location at the intersection of Route 11 and Route 30.

 For more information about tours, the gift shop and events, call 717-264-7101 or email firstname.lastname@example.org.